openworld42/JavaUtil/README.md

 **Apache 2.0 licensed**, therefore could be used in any other GPL/Apache/FOSS project.<br />

 **Author**: Heinz Silberbauer  (You like it?
 It helped you?
 Spend a Github Star to motivate me **🐳**)<br />
-Contributions from any interested party are welcome.
+Contributions from any interested party are welcome - please open an issue with a short description.

 <!-- Repository -->